emmercm/www/src/blog/_who-is-your-audience.md

 ## Product requirements documents

-A product requirements document (PRD), product spec., functional requirements document (FRD), or any other document that conveys project goals and requirements should also answer the three questions.
+A product requirements document (PRD), product spec, functional requirements document (FRD), or any other document that conveys project goals and requirements should also answer the three questions.

 1. **Who is my audience?** The people who will be executing the project or implementing the feature.
 2. **What do I want from them?** I want them to execute the project accurately, achieving all of its goals.